 On this episode of ID the Future, Andrew McDiarmid reads from David Berlinski’s new book Human Nature.
 The excerpt is a tribute to Phillip Johnson and his 1991 book Darwin on Trial.
 Berlinski calls the work a “Majestic Ascent.”
 Johnson, he writes, not only brought evolution into question logically and scientifically; he brought the case where it belongs, before “the considered reflection of the human race.”
 Berlinski himself reflects on various empty attempts to build a scientific theory on prior commitments to materialism.
 “Darwin’s theories,” he says, “are correspondingly less important for what they explain, which is very little, and more important for what they deny, which is roughly the plain evidence of our senses.”

-On today’s ID the Future out of the vault, host Andrew McDiarmid rings up author and philosopher David Berlinski in Paris to discuss his...
+On today’s ID the Future, host Andrew McDiarmid rings up Science After Babel author David Berlinski in Paris to discuss the philosopher’s latest book....